 Investing with BAI Capital

-We focus on private equity projects in the US Real Estate sector, applying capital in the development of new multi-family buildings, mixed-use commercial as well as in the redevelopment of upscale hotels.
+We focus on private equity fund investments in the US Real Estate sector, applying capital in the development of new multi-family buildings, mixed-use commercial as well as in the redevelopment of upscale hotels.

-At BAI we are well known for thorough and exacting project analysis and carefully selected investments.
+At BAI Capital we are well known for thorough and exacting project analysis and carefully selected investments.

-Our private equity projects only get the green light if the development displays the following characteristics:
+Our real estate equity funds only get the green light if the development displays the following characteristics:

 • Ideal location